Harry Ramsay: Storylines

-In the buildup to the Deb Ball, Harry was manipulated into buying alcohol by Amanda Fowler (Bella Heathcote).
-After smuggling the alcohol into the school and hiding it in a locker, it was discovered by Dan.
-Harry tried to pin the blame on Declan, but he later admitted that the bottle was his and he was suspended from Erinsborough High.
+In the build up to the Deb Ball, Harry is manipulated into buying alcohol by Amanda Fowler (Bella Heathcote).
+After smuggling the alcohol into the school and hiding it in a locker, it is discovered by Dan.
+Harry tries to pin the blame on Declan, but he later admits that the bottle was his and he is suspended from Erinsborough High.
 As a result, Roz Challis (Janet Watson Kruse) from the DHS is forced to intervene with the Ramsay family's living arrangements and she rules that Harry is failing to adapt to his new life style and he is taken into foster care.
-Lou Carpenter (Tom Oliver) then offered to become the legal guardian of the Ramsay's and Paul and Toadie helped to improve Lou's image and financial situation.
-Whilst he was in care, Harry was bullied and beaten by a boy at his foster home.
-When Lou discovered this, he made Harry come back to Ramsay Street and was almost arrested for kidnapping Harry.
-Roz assures Lou that the situation was now sorted and Harry had to return to his foster home.
-The DHS eventually agreed to Lou becoming the Ramsay's guardian and when the paperwork came through, Harry was allowed to return home.
-Lou moved in with the family shortly afterwards.
+Lou Carpenter (Tom Oliver) offers to become the legal guardian of the Ramsays, and Paul and Toadie help to improve Lou's image and financial situation.
+While he is in care, Harry is bullied and beaten by a boy at his foster home.
+When Lou discovers this, he makes Harry come back to Ramsay Street and is almost arrested for kidnapping Harry.
+Roz assures Lou that the situation has been sorted and Harry returns to his foster home.
+The DHS eventually agree to Lou becoming the Ramsay's guardian and when the paperwork comes through, Harry is allowed to return home.
+Lou moves in with the family shortly afterwards.